Kieran Murphy (Sarsfields hurler): Minor and under-21

 Murphy first came to prominence on the inter-county scene as a member of the Cork minor hurling team when he was just sixteen years-old in 1999.
 He enjoyed little success in his debut season, however, in 2000 Cork reached the provincial minor decider.
 Limerick provided the opposition on that occasion, however, they were no match for 'the Rebels'.
 A 2–19 to 1–10 trouncing gave Cork the victory and gave Murphy a Munster winners' medal.
 The subsequent All-Ireland final saw Cork take on Galway.
 A high-scoring encounter saw 'the Tribesmen' take the title by 2–19 to 4–10.

 In 2001 Murphy was in his third and final season as a member of the Cork minor hurling team.
 They surrendered their Munster title to Tipperary following a conclusive 1–13 to 1–6 defeat.
 Cork, however, still had a chance to claim the All-Ireland title via the 'back door'.
 Murphy gave one of his best-ever displays in the All-Ireland semi-final against Kilkenny when he scored 3–6.
 After coming through the All-Ireland series Cork reached the All-Ireland championship decider.
 For the second year in succession Galway were the opponents.
-Murphy produced a fantastic exhibition of hurling in that game, scoring 1–5, as Cork went on to win by 2–10 to 1–8.
+Murphy scored 1–5 in that game, as Cork went on to win by 2–10 to 1–8.
 It was his first All-Ireland minor winners' medal.

 Murphy subsequently joined the Cork under-21 team, however, he enjoyed little success in this grade.
 He lost back-to-back Munster deciders to Tipperary in 2003 and 2004, with Murphy serving as captain in the former year.